How to retry the failed test cases in TestNG?

 Total tests run: 3, Passes: 1, Failures: 2, Skips: 0

-Now, two cases failed ( test2 and test3 ), and a testng-failed.xml file must have been created in the testng-output, which can be used to run the failed test cases.
+Now, two cases failed (test2 and test3), and a testng-failed.xml file has been created in the testng-output folder, which we will use to rerun the failed cases.

 The content of the testng-failed.xml file contains the necessary information to run the failed cases once again.